kyoshong/philosophers/README.md

 # philosophers
 Solving the Dining Philosopher Problem in C.
-using Mutex, pthread, semaphore funcions
+Using Mutex, pthread, semaphore funcions

 ## Build and Run